Healthy weeknight dinners for one. It's easier than you think!

 Joanna Kriehn, MS, RDN, CDCES - Registered Dietitian Nutritionist and Certified Diabetes Care and Education Specialist (CDCES)

-If you think weeknight dinners for one means frozen entrees and bagged salad on repeat, think again!
-We take the guesswork out of what to fix with our quick, healthy dinner ideas and favorite staples, so you're ready to build those last-minute meals.
+If you think weeknight dinners for one mean frozen entrees or overpriced takeout, think again!
+With our quick, healthy dinner ideas and favorite staples, we take the guesswork out of what to fix so you’re ready to build those last-minute healthy meals.

 Weeknight dinners for one

-The meals shown can be assembled quickly or prepared ahead and reheated at the end of a long day.
+The meals shown can be assembled quickly or prepped and reheated after a long day.
+Perfect strategy for weeknight dinners for one!

-Bowls: Over the weekend, cook up some quinoa, roasted vegetables, and chicken breasts.
+Bowls: Over the weekend, cook up some quinoa, roasted vegetables, and your favorite protein.
 Once cooled, divide between several containers and chill in the refrigerator.
 Now you have whole-food ingredients that are ready for quick assembly and reheating.
-Before serving, add some pesto, salsa, or avocado ranch for extra flavor.
+Before serving, add some pesto, salsa, or avocado for flavor.
+Need even more flavor?
+Top with your favorite hot sauce, but watch portions as it can be high in sodium.

-Quesadillas: During the weekend, cook up your favorite lean meat.
+Quesadillas: Designate a time to cook up your favorite lean meat.
 Once cooled, shred and set aside.
-If you don't have time to prepare meat, open a can of beans and use it as a base.
-Fill your favorite wrap or tortilla with lean meat, beans, cheese, and add spinach or sauteed veggies.
+If you don’t have time to prepare meat, open a can of beans and use it as a base.
+Fill your favorite wrap or tortilla with lean meat, beans, cheese, and add spinach or sautéed veggies.
 Wrap and heat in the microwave.
 Dip in spicy salsa and/or guacamole for a more satisfying meal.

-Tomato Salad: Cut a large tomato into fourths and keep the tomato pieces intact.
+Tomato Salad: Cut a large tomato into fourths, keeping the pieces intact.
 In the center of the tomato pieces, place a mixture of tuna, cottage cheese, and fresh parsley.
-Add some whole-grain crackers, and/or raw veggies, and hummus on the side.
+Add some whole-grain crackers, raw veggies, and hummus on the side.

-Frozen meals: Purchase a frozen meal (something you would not normally make) like Indian chicken, and have it handy in the freezer.
-After heating, serve with carrot sticks or fruit as a side dish.
+Frozen meals: Purchase a frozen meal (something you would not normally make), like Indian chicken, and have it handy in the freezer.
+After heating, serve with raw veggies or fruit as a side dish.
 Here are some of our favorite healthy frozen meals for weight loss.

 Pantry items to stock up on for healthy, last-minute meals

-A happy cook is one whose kitchen is well-stocked and who doesn't need to run to the store every time beans or olive oil is missing from the pantry.
+A happy cook is one whose kitchen is well-stocked and who doesn't need to run to the store whenever beans or olive oil are missing from the pantry.
 When you have some of these basics on hand (depending upon food allergies or preferences), you open a world of flexible weeknight dinners for one.

 2. A variety of canned beans (from garbanzo to pinto beans), corn, fire-roasted diced tomatoes, and your favorite healthy soups